 -

-Buy tickets at www.raileurope.com or www.thetrainline.com (both easy to use, in , £ or $, overseas credit cards no problem, small booking fee) or the French Railways website www.sncf-connect.com (in , no fee).
+Buy tickets at www.raileurope.com or www.thetrainline.com (both easy to use, in , £ or $, international credit cards no problem, small booking fee) or the French Railways website www.sncf-connect.com (in , no fee).
 Booking opens up to 4 months ahead.

 Option 3, Strasbourg to Amsterdam via Frankfurt